"No price is too high to pay for the privilege of owning yourself."

 Sovereignty is developed through consistent practice and inner work:

-Self-Reflection: Regular examination of motivations, patterns, and choices helps develop self-knowledge that grounds the King.
+Self-Reflection: Regular examination of motivations, patterns, and choices develops the self-knowledge that grounds the King.

-Boundary Practice: Learning to say "no" appropriately and take responsibility for one's own experience.
+Boundary Practice: Learning to say "no" and take responsibility for one's own experience.

 Values Clarification: Identifying and committing to core values that guide decision-making.